kalavhan/manga-top/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A basic blog application with simple features
-- Login
+Manga Top is a web application to review Mangas, where anyone can read the reviews and registred users can comment, like or publish their own.

+## Features
-- Create article
+ - Create an account
+ - Log in to account
+ - Homepage with most recent articles
+ - Articles by category
-- Vote article
+ - Comment an article
-- un-vote article
+ - Like an article

+## Built With
+- Ruby on Rails 6
+- SCSS
+- ERB

 ## Screenshots